FAIRplus/the-fair-cookbook/content/recipes/applied-examples/nd4bb_raw/nd4bb.md

 * Tools and  Software:

-	* Data curation tools: Excel, JAVA
+	* Data curation tools: Excel, Java
 	* FAIRification pipeline tools: KNIME workflow
 	* Ontology recommender: ZOOMA, NCBO
 	* FAIR assessment: [RDA indicator V0.03](https://docs.google.com/spreadsheets/d/1zFcmllpD0loX_yi9NE56vFxbH_RaW-Z1/edit?dls=true#gid=1320380260)

 ## Objectives

 The current AMR dataset is stored in a local webpage at UNICA.
 We make the AMR data more accessible by extracting the data to a public repository using machine readable format.
 Also generic improvement of the FAIR parameters.